 A stop-limit order is simply the combination of a stop order and a limit order.
 Two prices are specified, the stop price and the limit price.

 What is a stop order?
-A stop order is an order to buy or sell a currency pair once the market reaches a specified price.
+A stop order is buying or selling a currency pair once the market reaches a specified price.

 Let us take a quick example of what a stop order is:

-Instead of sitting and waiting till the price hits 1.25280, I can place a stop order at 1.25280.
+Instead of waiting until the price hits 1.25280, I can place a stop order at 1.25280.
 My trade triggers once the price hits 1.25280.

 What is a limit order?
 Traders use a limit order to buy or sell currency pairs once the market price hits a specified price.

 The specified price is usually higher than the current market price for a sell limit and higher than the current market price for a buy limit.

 4 Key Differences Between Stop Loss and Stop Limit Orders